-Pizza is one of those foods that almost everybody loves.
-There are so many ways to customize a pizza it is amazing!
+Pizza is one of those foods that almost everyone loves.
+There are so many ways to customize a pizza, it is amazing!
 You can pretty much put any toppings on it you want and the chances are you will like it!
-Pizza is also one of the foods that is really hard to give up when one decides to change their diet to a Paleo diet, which is why we have come up with this paleo pizza crust recipe.
-Keep in mind that the texture of the crust is not going to be like conventional pizza crust, but the flavor is fantastic.
-We tried a variety of different flours and ratios and though almond flour lent the best flavor.
-Since there is no yeast used, this crust is fast to throw together and bakes quicker as well.
+Pizza is also one of the foods that is really hard to give up when one decides to change their diet to a Paleo diet, which is why we have came up with this paleo pizza crust recipe.
+Keep in mind that the texture of the crust is not going to be like a conventional pizza crust, but the flavor is fantastic.
+We tried a variety of different flours and ratios and thought almond flour lent the best flavor.
+Since there is no yeast used, this crust is fast to throw together and bakes more quickly as well.
 We topped ours with BBQ sauce, chicken, etc, and it was really good.

 The other night I had some friends over and we were trying to decide what we wanted to eat for dinner.
 We had Alfredo sauce, tomatoes, olives, and chicken.
 We didn’t want to have pasta which is an easy choice but were looking to have something more exciting and tasty.
 So we realized oh hey we totally could make a homemade pizza!
 It turned out great and was great because we were able to customize the pizza for each person so that everyone got exactly what they were hoping for!